History of Plymouth Argyle F.C.: Foundation, formation and the early years

 "The visit of Plymouth Argyle will be best remembered by the outstanding personality and genius of Moses Russell.
 His effective style, precise judgement, accurate and timely clearances, powerful kicking and no less useful work with his head...one of the most wonderful backs and one of the brainiest players ever seen on the football field."

 In the match against Boca Juniors on 9 July 1924, the Boca Juniors supporters invaded the pitch after their team had scored the opening goal and carried all eleven home players shoulder high around the stadium.
 After a half-hour delay, the referee restarted the match, but a further invasion was sparked when the referee awarded a penalty against the home side.
 When the match was again restarted, the Argyle players had agreed that Patsy Corcoran would take the spot-kick and miss, to prevent another pitch invasion.
 However, the ultra-competitive Russell was not prepared to accept this, and just before Corcoran was about to take the penalty he was pushed aside by Russell who took it himself and scored.
 This prompted a further pitch invasion by the Boca fans and this time the match was abandoned.

-Back in England, uniquely, between 1921–22 and 1926–27, Argyle finished second in the Third Division South six seasons in a row, thereby missing promotion.
+Back in England, uniquely, between 1921–22 and 1926–27, Argyle missed promotion when they finished second in the Third Division South for six consecutive seasons.
 Argyle eventually won promotion to Football League Division Two in 1929–30, when they topped the Third Division South, with attendances that season regularly reaching 20,000.
 Manager Bob Jack resigned in 1937, having spent a grand total of 27 years in charge of the Pilgrims.

 Eleven years earlier in 1928, David Jack, who began his career with Argyle in 1919 but left in 1920, joined Arsenal F.C. from Bolton Wanderers for a fee of £10,890 – which made him the most expensive player in the world at the time.
 He was also the first player to score at Wembley Stadium.